How to Lower LDL Naturally

 2. Phytosterol supplements: If your blood cholesterol has not reduced with the above dietary changes then you can add Phytosterols supplements.

-3. Niacin: Niacin raises HDL cholesterol and therefore it helps in removing the LDL from the blood stream.
+3. Niacin: We do not recommend you take Niacin in high doses.
+Niacin raises HDL cholesterol and therefore it helps in removing the LDL from the blood stream.
+Consult with your physician before taking it.

 A lot of us seem to always find an excuse not to be able to exercise.
 Whether we are just very busy with work or too lazy to do it, exercise is good for the body and is something that we must find time to do if we want to reach our low LDL goals.
 If you are too busy to do it daily, then at least find 3 to 5 days a week to do it.
 It does not have to be very rigorous.
 Exercise can simply mean just taking 30 minutes of walking.
 A moderate exercise can raise HDL (good cholesterol) by 10% which is responsible in reducing bad cholesterol.